poysama/ffxiv-primer/_endgame/6_old-content.md

 - **Already Cleared**: Veteran players have done it enough and don’t return.
 - **Focus on Current Content**: Most players prioritize the latest challenges.
 - **No Need for Rewards**: Players already have the mounts or gear they wanted.
+- **Small sync playerbase content**: It's insanely niche to find people willing to do old content on sync.

 ## How to Play Older Content